Knee Injuries: Causes and Treatments.

 By The Bone & Joint Centre

+Understanding Knee Injuries is essential for anyone leading an active lifestyle or involved in sports.
 The knee is one of the most important joints in the human body and also one of the most vulnerable to injury.
-Whether you’re a professional athlete or simply enjoy an active lifestyle, knee problems can significantly impact your mobility and quality of life.
+Knee problems can significantly affect mobility, limit daily activities, and impact overall quality of life.

-At The Bone & Joint Centre, we specialize in the diagnosis, treatment, and rehabilitation of knee injuries, including ACL tears, meniscus injuries, and arthroscopic (keyhole) surgery.
-In this guide, we explore how the common knee injuries we see occur, their symptoms, and the most effective treatment options available.
+At The Bone & Joint Centre, we specialize in diagnosing, treating, and rehabilitating knee injuries, including ACL tears, meniscus injuries, and arthroscopic (keyhole) surgery.
+In this guide, we’ll explore understanding knee injuries, their causes, symptoms, and the most effective treatment options available.

-The ACL is a major stabilizing ligament in the knee.
-It’s often injured during sports that involve sudden stops, twisting motions, or changes in direction.
-A torn ACL can lead to instability, pain, and long-term joint problems if not properly treated.
+Understanding Knee Injuries means recognizing that the ACL is a key ligament that stabilizes the knee.
+ACL injuries often happen during sports that involve sudden stops, twisting, or quick changes in direction.
+If not properly treated, a torn ACL can cause instability, chronic pain, and long-term joint damage.

 • A sudden “popping” sound at the time of injury